bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 >
 > `[assembler]` is the name of the assembler used to assemble contigs.
 [Default: SPAdes].

 ## Input quality control

 Input files must meet a minimum file size to be processed within this pipeline.
-If this check passes, the input files go through host removal, downsampling, PhiX read removal, and adapter trimming.
+If this check passes, the input files go through host removal, down sampling, PhiX read removal, and adapter trimming.

 ### Initial FastQ file check